What are the differences between the models of iPads currently available from Apple?

 - The Dual XGPS 160 can connect to 5 devices at once and features a 10 hour battery life.

-- The Garmin GLO GPS also uses Bluetooth to connect, and includes a 12 hour rechargeable battery.
+- The Garmin GLO GPS can connect to 4 devices at once and includes a 12 hour rechargeable battery.

-- The Bad Elf Pro GPS uses Bluetooth to connect, and is unique in that it can connect to up to 5 devices simultaneously.
+- The Bad Elf Pro GPS uses Bluetooth to connect to 5 devices simultaneously, and is the only GPS to include an LCD status screen.

 - The Bad Elf GPS plugs into the bottom of your iPad and relies on the iPad battery.
 Models are available to fit both 30-pin plug devices (iPad 1-3, iPhone 4/4S) and Lightning plug devices (iPad 4, iPad Air, iPad Mini, iPhone 5/5S).